Leadership presence is a buzzword in corporate America. It tends to come up most when evaluating candidates for a promotion.

 In my previous career, I gave dozens of presentations.
 Some of the best advice I received while creating one of my most important ones was that people always appreciate it when you teach them something new.

-Be valuable – make the audience feel like you were a good use of their time.
+Be valuable – make the audience feel like listening to you was a good use of their time.
 Not only will you improve their lives; you will also improve your reputation.
-People will talk about what they learned and will share it with others.
+People will talk about what they learned and share it with others.

 Yes, there are a gifted few who can wing a presentation and sound like they speak for a living.
 Unfortunately, that is not me.
 That is not most people.
 So for us normal presenters?
 WE.
 MUST.
 PRACTICE.

 Practice deliberately.
-Stand and deliver using your notes until you can deliver without them.
-Know your story by heart.
-Then, practice using your boards by clicking through at a comfortable pace, walking the room and finishing in your required time frame.
+Stand and deliver using your notes until you can tell your story without notes.
+Then, practice with your boards by clicking through at a comfortable pace, walking the room, and finishing in your required time frame.
+You should even practice moving your eyes around the room to mimic the eye contact you will make with each participant.

-Plan out your next presentation with our free workbook!
+Ready to show the world you have executive presence?
+Plan out your next presentation with our free workbook.
 Sign up HERE!

 For a bonus, here are five easy ways to work on the aesthetics of your presentation.
 Quick fixes to elevate your professionalism!